Olian04/better-logging/README.md

 better.log('Works!');
 ```

-You can also pass an array of implementation object.
+You can also pass an array of implementation objects.

 ```js
 const customLogging = CustomInstance([